net-lisias-ksph/KIS/Troubleshooting.md

 ![The right KIS folder location](https://raw.githubusercontent.com/ihsoft/KIS/master/WikiImages/Screenshot-TheRighLocation.PNG)

-# Kerbals don't have "inventory" menu item when EVA
+# ISSUE: Kerbals don't have "inventory" menu item when EVA

 What kerbal can have is defined via `ModuleManager` mod (a.k.a. `MM`).
 If it's not installed, corrupted, or of a wrong version, then there will be no `KIS` specific items in the context menu.